 YOM HASHOAH: Holocaust Remembrance Day

 A few years ago after recapping the horrors of the Holocaust on a large church campus, I was approached by a woman.
-While other congregants lamented the atrocities perpetrated by Adolf Hilter’s Nazi Regime, her response visibly jolted the group around me.
-With a shoulder shrug, she blandly said, “We knew what Hitler was doing.
+While others lamented the atrocities perpetrated by Adolf Hitler and the Nazi Regime, her response visibly jolted the group around me.
+With a shrug, she blandly said, “We knew what Hitler was doing.
 What could we do?”

 On Yom Hashoah, we remember one of the most horrific stains on the history of mankind.
-Men, women, boys and girls—ranging from infants to the very aged—who by virtue of their ethnic parentage were sadistically herded into cattle cars and hauled to Nazi death camps.
+Men, women, boys and girls ranging from infants to elderly were sadistically herded into cattle cars and hauled to Nazi death camps because they were Jewish.

 “I swore never to be silent whenever and wherever human beings endure suffering and humiliation.
 We must take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.”
 (1)

 “. . . if you should suffer for righteousness’ sake, you are blessed.
 And do not be afraid of their threats, nor be troubled . . .
 For it is better, if it is the will of God, to suffer for doing good than for doing evil” (1 Pet.
 3:14, 16-17).

 Here, the apostle Peter argues that even though there may be repercussions, Christians should at all times to do what is morally right.
 In the context of the passage, a Christian should always be prepared to defend the faith or act in a righteous way giving evidence of authentic Christianity.